 We've got a fair bit of experience of all-you-can-eats across the STS team (we like to think of it as a result of our commitment to ‘research'), and now we're ready to impart that wisdom onto you, lucky readers.
 Call it your Buffet Bible, if you like!

-Top tips on “All You Can Eat” buffets
+Top tips on ‘All you can eat' buffets

 Stay true to your tastes

-Variety is the spice of life, or so they say, and having lots of different things to eat at your buffet will help you get through the tough times when you just don't think you can face another morsel.
+Variety is the spice of life, or so they say, and having lots of different option to eat at your buffet will help you get through the tough times when you just don't think you can face another morsel.

 But seriously, having a range of food instead of just one type of dish will help you to power through for longer, as well as enjoy the experience more.

 Pretty much every buffet restaurant you come across will have a different price for lunch and dinner – and in our experience, the price tends to bump up a few quid in the evenings.

 Don't starve yourself

 It might seem counter intuitive to go pigging out before you go pigging out, but the last thing you want to do before tackling the all-you-can-eat challenge is starve yourself.

-So, it's a bit of an, ahem, delicate subject, but in order to put more food in your mouth you need to clear out the old stuff.
+So, it's a bit of an *ahem* delicate subject, but in order to put more food in your mouth you need to clear out the old stuff!